 The Blue Seventy (branded as “blueseventy”) brand of wetsuits and swimwear began life in New Zealand in 1993, and quickly rose to become a preferred wetsuit for Ironman competitors and other triathletes before expanding in the early 2000’s to include race swimwear and goggles.
 At its core, BlueSeventy remains a focused “swimmer’s“ brand and a leader in fabric technology.
 The company is known for putting a premium on fit, with special emphasis on gender-specific suits.
 Its femme-fit fitting style is made specifically for a female’s build and figure — something that they introduced nearly 10 years ago and were the first in the industry to do.
 We like that blueseventy also offers a broad range of sized, especially in its entry level offerings.
 For 2016-17, the BlueSeventy line includes a number of distinct wetsuits, all of high quality and made specifically for triathlon racing.
 In short, we think the Blue Seventy brand should be on any triathlete’s shortlist if they are looking for a quality suit from a proven maker.
+You really can’t go wrong with this brand, as we can attest from having worn Blueseventy gear in many triathlons.

 The Helix is BlueSeventy’s top-of-the-line Neutral Buoyancy suit (here).
 Blue Seventy has been featuring the Helix at the top of its lineup for more than five years, and they keep advancing the engineering to keep it at or near the top of its pack of competitors.
 The Neutral Buoyancy concept is designed to provide equal buoyancy throughout the length of the suit that augments the naturally horizontal body position that strong swimmers have in the water.
 In addition, the Helix has incorporated low grade compression in the legs.
 This increases blood flow to the legs during the swim, with the idea being that more blood flow leads to fresher biking legs once you get out of the water.